-Sister Darlene Jacobs has lived more than 30 years in Tanzania, East Africa.
+Sister Darlene lived more than 30 years in Tanzania, East Africa!
 In 2006, she was invited to a forum held during a session at the United Nations on Human Rights and Poverty.

-Returning to the States, Sister Darlene worked on the West Coast Vocation Ministry Team.
+Returning to the States in 1978, Sister Darlene worked on the West Coast Vocation Ministry Team.
 On her return to Tanzania in 1981, she taught at the Nangwa Community Girls School in Babati until 1988.
 In the 70’s President Nyrere had asked the Maryknoll Sisters to start this innovative rural school for girls.
-Based in Arusha, Sister Darlene continued research for new ministries.
+Based in Arusha, Sister Darlene continued her research for new ministries.
 She came to the rural community of Msange, Singida in 1990, and after two years of planning, fund-raising, and obtaining 350 acres of land, she founded the Murigha Girls School.
-This boarding school was arranged so the girls could live in small groups, facilitating community.
+This boarding school was arranged so the girls could live in small groups and in a facilitating community.
 It is a four year program for about 140 students with education for self-confidence and self-reliance being a basic principle, so that women can make choices in their lives.
 Graduates are more mature physically, emotionally, and intellectually.
-They study agriculture, animal husbandry, tailoring, business management in addition to some academic subjects.
-The students grow most of their own food and the school sells the extra to help meet operational expenses.
+They study agriculture, animal husbandry, tailoring, and business management in addition to some academic subjects.
+The students grow most of their own food and the school sells the extra food to help meet operational expenses.

-Back in Tanzania, Sister Darlene and another Sister opened a new mission, Dodoma.
-Sister Darlene is very content involved again in education for young women, teaching oral English for class VI and VII primary students where many of the students are orphans and living with HIV+.
-In January she will be the English teacher at the secondary school which is being built now to accomodate these students plus others.
-She also participates in the weekly meetings of the Small Christian Communities.
+In 2008, back in Tanzania, Sister Darlene and another Sister opened a new mission, Dodoma.
+She was very content involved again in education for young women, teaching oral English for class VI and VII primary students where many of the students are orphans and living with HIV+.
+In January, she taught English at the secondary school which was being built to accommodate these students plus others.
+She also participated in weekly meetings of the Small Christian Communities.